Treadder/comment-annihilator-3000/README.md

 2. Open the **Command Palette** (`Ctrl+Shift+P` or `Cmd+Shift+P`).
 3. Search for: `Annihilate All Single-Line Comments (Excluding URLs)`
 4. Execute the command.
 Your file is instantly cleaned!

+### Limitations

+1. Expects your multiline comments to be formatted properly.
+If you have an unterminated `/*` in a C# file you might get wonky results when running this.

+### Resources

+1. https://regexr.com/ is super helpful for working on the logic for this thing